gannonh/chatgpt-plugin-starter-nextjs/README.md

 # ChatGPT Plugin Starter TypeScript NextJS

-Like most new developments in the world of AI, there are plenty of Python examples but fewer examples to help you get started in Typescript/Javascript.
+In the world of AI development, there are plenty of Python examples but far fewer in Typescript/Javascript.

 This is a clone of the [OpenAI plugins quickstart](https://github.com/openai/plugins-quickstart) using NextJS and TypeScript.
-It uses the new Next 13 app routes, which are still "beta" so use at your own risk
+It uses the new Next 13 app routes, which are still "beta" so use at your own risk!

 ## ChatGPT Plugins